Subscribe to Our Blog

 Figure 3.
 These spectra demonstrate the more balanced response of Ocean SR2.
 At ~250 nm, the comparison spectrometer is close to saturating, which will limit the integration time possible and yield a lower response throughout the rest of the spectral range.
 With Ocean SR2, the spectrum is much more balanced across the spectral range, adding flexibility in optimizing measurement parameters.

 In this video, we showcase key features of our exciting new Ocean SR2 spectrometer.
+The SR2 is distinguished by its high-speed spectral acquisition and low stray light.

 Learn how effectively the Ocean SR2 spectrometer performs when measuring the absorbance of optical filters and potassium dichromate solution standards.